Coffee culture in Australia: 19th century

-According to the National Geographic, coffee came to Australia on the British First Fleet in 1788.
-However, as the colonial British were firmly established as tea drinkers, it would be almost a century before coffee became part of Australian culture.
-Moving into the 1870s, coffee became popular due to the fashionable rise of Parisian coffee shops and the lobbying of the Temperance Movement, a movement of Christian women who protested anti-social drunken behaviour.
+According to the National Geographic, coffee and coffee seeds came to Australia on the British First Fleet in 1788.
+Due to an unfavourable climate, the plants failed to thrive in Sydney.
+The British colonists were firmly established as tea drinkers, and it was almost a century before coffee became part of Australian culture.

+In Melbourne, coffee was being sold as early as 1845 by pioneer grocer Germain Nicholson at his store on the corner of Collins and Swanston Streets.
+People would gather at the store's window to see and smell the coffee beans being roasted and ground by steam power.

+Coffee became increasingly popular in the boom decades following the gold rush, due to the rise of fashionable Parisian style coffee shops and the lobbying of the Temperance Movement, a movement of Christian women who protested anti-social drunken behaviour.

-However, Australia was once a predominantly tea-drinking society.
-In the early 1880s, Australians were, per capita, the largest consumers of tea in the world, reportedly consuming annually 6.61 pounds of tea per head.
+Australia was a predominantly tea-drinking society.
+In the early-1880s, Australians were, per capita, the largest consumers of tea in the world, reportedly consuming annually 6.61 pounds of tea per head.
+By the 1880s, Coffee 'palaces' were becoming increasingly common in both Australian cities and larger country towns.

-Australia has a distinct coffee culture.
+Australia has developed a distinct coffee culture.
 The coffee industry has grown from independent cafes since the early 20th century.